replayio/docs/src/app/test-runners/cypress-io/debugging-tests/page.md

 description: Replay can help you gather more information about a flaky test.
 There are many strategies that can help you narrow down the root cause of a test failure or flake.
 Replay DevTools enable you to deep-dive into your code and print out values that would otherwise be hidden from you.
 ---

+{% callout type="replay" %}
+[Check out this replay](https://replay.help/cypress-flake-debug) for a detailed walkthrough on debugging a flaky Cypress test.
+You'll see the capabilities of Replay DevTools and walk through the debugging process of identifying the root cause.
+{% /callout %}

 ## Comparing passed and failed test

 Great way to narrow down the root cause of a flaky test is to open two replays - one with a passed test and one with the failed one.
 Usually the recording can give you enough information to notice the moment when these two tests start to diverge.